dimparato/burger/README.md

 # Eat Da Burger

-FriendFinder is the hottest social networking platform coded by Daniel Imparato!
-Just answer a few simple questions to find your BFF!
-Live long and prosper!
+Eat Da Burger is the hottest burger eating coded by Daniel Imparato!
+Just enter the name of your most desired burger creation and stuff that sammich down your (virtual) throat!